ArdianSalihu/Etch-A-Sketch/README.md

 <p>3.
 Tipp: You can click inside or outside the sketchboard to chose between a "Coloring" and "Not Coloring" mode, for example to draw different shapes.</p>

 <h1>Contribution</h1>
-<p>This repository is currently not open to contribution.
-However, should one encounter a bug upon its usage, feel free to submit an issue detailing such.</p>
+<p>This repository is open to contribute.
+Please be free to copy my code or share any kind of new ideas for my project.</p>